RediSearch/RediSearch/docs/Commands.md

 - **index**: The Fulltext index name.
 The index must be first created with FT.CREATE

 - **docId**: The document's id that will be returned from searches.

+!!! note "Notes on docId"

-  Note that the same docId cannot be added twice to the same index
+        The same docId cannot be added twice to the same index.

+        The same docId can be added to multiple indices, but a single document with that docId is saved in the database.

 - **score**: The document's rank based on the user's ranking.
 This must be between 0.0 and 1.0.
   If you don't have a score just set it to 1

-- **NOSAVE**: If set to true, we will not save the actual document in the index and only index it.
+- **NOSAVE**: If set to true, we will not save the actual document in the database and only index it.

 - **REPLACE**: If set, we will do an UPSERT style insertion - and delete an older version of the document if it exists.